How to prevent getting sick with measles

 What are the signs and symptoms of measles?

 Measles is very contagious.
-Symptoms tend to appear 7 to 14 days after being in contact with the virus.
+Symptoms tend to appear 7 to 14 days after exposure.

 Some of the symptoms include: